So absolutes can define a sacred direction in symbolic narrative, and those absolutes will vary depending on what myth the author wishes to evoke.

 Of course, the metaphor breaks down when we consider our very modern ability as a species to either totally invigorate or annihilate all life on Earth.
 Apples tend not to wield such vast powers of life and death.
 There is absolutely no humanity without Earth, but likewise humanity now has power over the absolute destruction or survival of life as we know it.
 At least, that’s what the climate crisis suggests and all-out nuclear war promises.

 And here the absolute value of the Earth is accompanied by two other dimond-hard absolutes, perhaps the most powerful concerns of the modern age, Survival and Destruction.
 Think of any of the doomsday movies that have been released in recent decades: they all play on the nature of this human power.
 This is the dark side of the myth of The Land, the essential fear of apocalypse, an old anxiety re-born in the Anthropocene.

-If ever a very human condition needed sanctifying through myth and symbolic narrative, then it would be this one.
-It is a Destruction that gives no quarter, that lets out no light.
-But even so, Survival inherits the totality of meaning that is derived from the Earth.
+If ever a human condition needed sanctifying through myth and symbolic narrative, then it would be this one.
+It is a new Destruction that gives no quarter, that lets out no light.
+But even so, as a result Survival inherits the totality of meaning that is derived from the Earth.
 Where this new Destruction is entropic silence, Survival is filled with the essence of life and, yes, even death — an intrinsic part of the greater, transforming cycle of life on Earth.
 Once again, our old friend Death becomes a potential source of wisdom, as many have already concluded.